 by Laura Geftman, LCSW

-There’s nothing better than find that song that you connect with on so many levels.
+There’s nothing better than finding that song that you connect with on so many levels.
 The beat makes you want to move your body, and the lyrics feed your mind.
 Sometimes it’s even hard to stop listening to it.
 A little ditty can raise your frequency as it makes you feel understood.
 So much so someone wrote a song about your shared experience.

 In many ways, music is therapy.
 There are many aspects to use of music in the exploration of managing recovery.
 The old adage “sex, drugs, and rock-n-roll” come through in many songs by artists that have been there, too.